 Foxtail lilies (Eremurus elwesii), also known as desert candles, make stunning attractions in the garden.
-Their tapered spikes of orange, yellow, pink or white flowers can add interest to mixed beds and borders.
+Their tapered spikes of orange, yellow, pink, or white flowers can add interest to mixed beds and borders.
 Unlike other lilies, the foxtail lily plant has unusual tuberous roots rather than a single foxtail lily bulb.
 Below you will find more on how to plant foxtail lilies and foxtail lily care.

 How to Plant Foxtail Lilies

 When planting the foxtail lily bulb, choose a location in well-draining soil that has been enriched with compost or other organic matter.
-While adequate drainage is important with these plants, also keep in mind that they do not like overly dry situation either.
+While adequate drainage is important with these plants, also keep in mind that they do not like overly dry situations either.

 Foxtail Lily Care